-After all these decisions are made, it is time to decide to whom you want to leave the remainder of your estate.
-These people will receive what is left after all your debts and any tax owed have been paid and the gifts have been given out (possessions and money).
-If you are dividing the estate, please ensure your share percentages add up to 100%.
+After you have made decisions regarding the above matters, you should decide who you wish to inherit the balance of your estate.
+These people will receive what is left after all your debts and any tax owed have been paid, Prior and Legal Rights claims have been satisfied and any gifts have been made over (ie specific bequests of possessions and/or money).
+If you are dividing the estate into percentages, please ensure these add up to 100%.

-One of the last questions we will ask you is to name alternative people or charities to receive the remainder of your estate, if any of the people you wanted to receive the remainder of your estate pass away before you and you were unable to make another Will.
+One of the last questions we will ask you, is to name alternative people or charities to receive the remainder of your estate, if any of the people you wanted to receive the remainder of your estate pass away before you and you were unable to make another Will.